top of page

 Virtual Machine

-It is an IaaS service, allowing us to deploy and manage VMs inside a virtual network (VNet).
+It is an IaaS service that allows us to deploy and manage VMs inside a virtual network (VNet).

 App Service